 - Bonds to wet or dry surfaces.

 - Expands to 20 times its original volume when exposed to moisture.

 - A 22-ounce (300 ml) dual cartridge system is available for smaller applications

 Temperature of Working Area

 Maintain a temperature of 40° - 90°F on air and substrate.
-Sauereisen No. F-370should be stored at 65° - 75°F. No. F 370 thickens in cooler weather and will react to moisture more rapidly in hot weather, including atmospheric moisture.
+Sauereisen No. F-370should be stored at 65° - 75°F. F-370 thickens in cooler weather and will react to moisture more rapidly in hot weather, including atmospheric moisture.
 Material freezes at 40°F; do not allow material to freeze.
-If No. F-370 freezes, warm to 70°-80°F and stir thoroughly to reconstitute.
+If F-370 freezes, warm to 70°-80°F and stir thoroughly to reconstitute.
 Do not allow material to come into contact with temperature in excess of 175°F.

 Open the pail of resin and slowly stir in the pint of catalyst.
 If using an electric paddle mixer, use slow speed to avoid whipping air, which contains moisture, into the grout.
 The grout may begin to react if too much moisture contaminates the mixture.

 It is rare that more than one pint of catalyst is needed for each 5-gallon pail of resin.
 It is best to use less than a pint and then increase depending on need.
 When in doubt, under catalyze approximately 10%.

 Mix only the amount of material that can be used within eight hours.
 If thickening occurs, Sauereisen Pump Flush can be added to return the material to its original viscosity (no more than 10% by volume).